Chiang Mai definitely stole a little piece of my heart.

 Frosé had great frozen yogurt (obviously), but they also serve all kinds of drinks and dessert.
 Their pistachio rainbow cake is prettier than a picture.
 You can’t miss their giant neon sign!

 While I didn’t enjoy their ice cream, the interior of On Cloud Nine alone is worth a peep.

 By dinnertime, my go-to spot was Rustic & Blue.
 The vegan menu never disappointed–and neither did their neon signage!
-The food was fresh, local and gluten-free friendly, and the space made you feel like you were in the comfort of your own backyard.
+The food was fresh, local and gluten-free, and the space made you feel like you were in the comfort of your own backyard.

 iBerry Cafe is famous for its Thai-style ice cream, but it’s more than an eatery: It’s an outdoor cafe and hang-out spot for locals and tourists alike.
 Marked with its giant pink mascot, it offers tons of seating, free wifi, and a great atmosphere.

-Located just east of The Old City, the Night Bazaar makes for a solid evening.
-The market comes alive around 6pm, but gets packed in full swing by 10pm.
+Located just east of The Old City, the Night Bazaar makes for a fun evening.
+The market comes alive around 6pm, but isn’t in full swing until 10pm.
 You’ll find everything from food vendors to knock-off shops to art and everything in between.
 Go hungry and ready to barter!